How to join repositories in CMake¶

 - launch download and make it available (populate) to the rest of the build system.

-) is later used as prefix in the related
+Note, that platform (which I will reference later as <resource_name>) is later used as prefix in the related

 variables or argument in related functions, so make it meaningful and unique.